4171 Oceanside Blvd #109,

 If you have symptoms of COVID-19 and want to get tested, try calling your primary care physician first.
 While supplies for tests are increasing, it may still be difficult to find a place to get tested.
 Currently we have testing supplies and use LabCorp for our results.
 Keep in mind that our results are taking anywhere from 3-5 days to return.
 This can be affected by the volume of tests received by the lab and can change.
 We will do our best to inform you of the current turnaround times once you are in center.

 We are now offering Rapid Covid-19 Testing.
-We currently have three (3) options (while supplies last):
+We currently have two (2) options (while supplies last):

 1. BD Veritor Antigen Test: Antigen tests are immunoassays that detect the presence of a specific viral antigen, which implies current viral infection.
 Antigen tests are currently authorized to be performed on nasopharyngeal or nasal swab specimens placed directly into the assay's extraction buffer or reagent.
 This is the test most commonly performed.